 The Indian Army List recorded that he enlisted on 10 April 1888, so he would have been in his forties when killed.
 Further research would be needed to ascertain whether Subadar Negi enlisted into the Regiment on this date or was transferred later from another regiment by comparing more regimental numbers with enlistment dates.
 However, as the Regiment was raised as the 3rd (the Kamaon) Goorkha Regiment in 1887, it’s highly likely that Negi was one of the original recruits.

 War diaries are also another possible source of the regimental numbers of Indian officers.
 A few war diaries record when senior non-commissioned officers were promoted to Jemadar.
 I have catalogued Indian infantry and cavalry war diaries which can be viewed by clicking on the links below and selecting the required regiment:

 A Useful Tip for Enlistment Dates

 A quick way to work out if your soldier was serving prior to the outbreak of the war is to search the Commonwealth War Graves Commission and view all the regiment’s casualties.
-Then click the box on the left hand side which shows Relevance and click Date of Death.
+Then click the box on the left-hand side which shows Relevance and click Date of Death.
 Look through the dates until you start to find casualties close to the regimental number of your soldier.
-If you find lots of casualties appearing in 1914 with regimental numbers close to your soldier that’s a good sign that he was a pre-war regular.
+If you find lots of casualties appearing in 1914 with regimental numbers in the vicinity of your soldier that’s a good sign that he was a pre-war regular.